cristispiru/EventReporter-Android/README.md

 - Event Details: This screen displays all the information regarding an event.

 In order to navigate between screens, the application has drawer navigation.
-The REST API is not public, it was implemented locally and made available using ngrok.
 In order to see the full functionality an android_demo video was added in the bucket.